This collection has access restrictions. For details, please see the restrictions.

 Most of the items in these records are letters and Southern Association of Women Historians (SAWH) newsletters.
 The remaining papers are SAWH questionnaires and newsletters from other women's organizations.
 The earliest papers date from the founding of the organization.
 Topics include recruitment of women historians as members; finances; faculty and program committee appointments; conferences and workshops; women's history courses; affirmative action; and the Equal Rights Amendment.

 Additional materials have been received, but not incorporated into the original organization of the collection.
-The folders in the beginning series are, therefore, numbered separately.
-Additions are arranged chronologically as received.
 Material contained in the additions is similar to that in the original deposit, with more material relating to executive council activities, finances, annual meetings, conferences, and prizes awarded by the organization.Back to Top

 Principal correspondents are Barbara Brandon Schnorrenberg and other officers of the SAWH.
 Letters focus on the efforts of the SAWH to create a network of women historians in the South.
 These letters discuss recruitment of members, identification of female history faculty, and collection of dues.
 They reveal efforts of the officers to use their network to promote the appointment of women to teaching and administrative positions by supplying the names of qualified women to university search committees.
 Similarly, the SAWH encouraged professional organizations to appoint women to program committees, to include sessions on women's history in their programs, and to accept papers submitted by women historians at conferences.
 Another important theme is the participation of the SAWH in conferences, workshops, and other activities of the historical profession.
 Mobilizing support for federal affirmative action and equal opportunity programs and for the Equal Rights Amendment (ERA) is also a frequent subject.